The Time Zone Controversy of living in Indianapolis

 Once Indiana became a Daylight Savings state, outlining the borders for the two local time zones wasn’t exactly easy.
 Seemingly, drawing the line with state borders is the most intuitive option.
 But because Indiana is so long, there are many different cities and lifestyles within it, just like California.

 Most of the state is on Eastern Time, keeping it in the same time zone as many other large, Midwestern cities, such as Columbus, Louisville, and Detroit.
+If you’re living in Indianapolis, this would include you!
 The “toe of the boot,” or the southwestern end of the state, is closer to large cities like St. Louis, Springfield, and Nashville, so it makes sense for this part of the state to be on Central Time.

 The cities in northwestern Indiana are on Central Time because they are so close to Chicago.
 Being in the same time zone as this nearby large metropolis was the most logical option.
 If you live in Indiana, this seems the most reasonable way to divide the state.
 But for those traveling through, especially if they are headed to Indy from a different part of the state, it can get extremely confusing.